Trump, DeSantis, Cruz, Rubio, Tim Scott and Rick Scott speaking at pro-life summit

 Rubio will spotlight that "America was founded on the fundamental truth that all people are created equal and that our rights come from God."
 And he'll argue that "today, the Biden administration is dominated by pro-abortion radicals who want to make it easier than ever to deny freedom to the unborn.
 I will never stop fighting to protect the rights of those yet to be born."

-Other speakers at the conference are also expected to take aim a the president, who didn't mention the abortion issue during his address to a joint-session of Congress last week.
+Other speakers at the conference are also expected to take aim at the president, who didn't mention the abortion issue during his address to a joint-session of Congress last week.

 Other members of Congress scheduled to speak at the two-day summit, which is closed to the press, are Sens.
 Lindsey Graham of South Carolina, James Lankford of Oklahoma and Reps.
 Michelle Fischbach of Minnesota, Beth Van Duyne of Texas and Virginia Foxx of North Carolina.